 The Differences Between Lab and Natural Diamonds

 Lab-grown diamonds are created in a laboratory by artificially growing carbon atoms into a diamond crystal.
 The first step is to create a diamond seed, which acts as a template for the larger diamond.
 Next, carbon is deposited on the diamond seed and heated to very high temperatures to form a thin layer of diamond.
-The process continues until the diamond seed has formed many layers of crystallized carbon atoms and is the desired-size diamond.
+The process continues until the diamond seed has formed many layers of crystallized carbon atoms and is the desired-size diamond. desired size

 How to tell the difference between a natural diamond and a lab-grown diamond